shorn/zinc/readme.md

 There are a lot of shortcuts taken in the Zinc codebase.

+See [access-control.md](/doc/access-control.md) for information about about authn/authz and Zinc access control.

 * the accessToken is stored in local-storage, not as a secure http cookie - so there's no implementaiton of CSRF prevention
   * I'm personally fine with this, but some people think it's "not the way"